AdityaJNair/AskConsultantApp/README.md

 ### UI web interface

 To view the consultants pages add http://localhost:3000/consultants '/consultants' path to the end of url after running NPM START

+To create consultants on the admin page add http://localhost:3000/register_new_consultant '/register_new_consultant' path to the end of url after running NPM START

 By default it should be on the user chat.